 Drawing significantly on her technical training and work experience in mechanical engineering, Giordana collaborates closely with clients to gain a deep understanding of their business objectives so that she can deliver sophisticated patent strategies with an eye toward the future.
 When presented with an invention that is very narrowly defined, Giordana takes a creative approach to expand beyond the client’s original scope, increase protection of the idea, and pave the way for broader marketability.
 She also prides herself on being accessible by approaching complex issues in a manner that is easy for her clients to understand.

 Outside of work, Giordana is a certified mediator and pursues her longtime passion for public service by volunteering for the Center for Conflict Resolution, Cabrini Green Legal Aid, and the Mass Defense Program of the National Lawyers Guild.

-Giordana has experience prosecuting patents and counseling in a variety of technologies, including:
+Giordana has prosecuted patents and provided strategic IP counsel in a variety of technologies:

 - Intravenous drug delivery systems

 - Personal care and other consumer products

 - Process control systems and other manufacturing equipment technology